Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 Drug therapy

-Pediatric resuscitation of newborns is based not only on manual or hardware interventions, but also on the use of medications.
+Pediatric neonatal resuscitation is based not only on manual or hardware interventions, but also on the use of medications.
 In the case of mechanical ventilation and indirect massage, when the measures are ineffective for more than 30 seconds, medications are used.

-Resuscitation of newborns involves the use of adrenaline, means to restore the volume of circulating blood, sodium bicarbonate, naloxone, dopamine.
+Resuscitation of newborns involves the use of adrenaline, means to restore circulating blood volume, sodium bicarbonate, naloxone, and dopamine.

-It is strictly forbidden to carry out activities, the safety of which has not been proven:
+It is strictly prohibited to carry out activities whose safety has not been proven:

 • pour water over the baby;